great-expectations/great_expectations/docs/docusaurus/docs/cloud/gx_cloud_lp.md

 import LinkCardGrid from '/docs/components/LinkCardGrid';
 import LinkCard from '/docs/components/LinkCard';

+<p class="DocItem__header-description">GX Cloud is the answer when you need proactive data quality.

+<a href='/docs/cloud/why_gx_cloud'>Learn how its fast setup, collaboration-forward approach, and accessibility to technical and nontechnical stakeholders alike helps you build data quality that lasts</a>, or <a href='https://greatexpectations.io/cloud'>request a GX Cloud Beta account</a> to try it out yourself.

-<p class="DocItem__header-description">GX Cloud is the fastest and most reliable way to validate your data.
-Connect, test, and validate Data Assets in a web-based UI.
-If you're ready to get started and have a Snowflake instance, try the <a href='/docs/cloud/quickstarts/snowflake_quickstart'>Quickstart for GX Cloud and Snowflake</a>.
+If you're ready to get started and are connecting a Snowflake table, try the <a href='/docs/cloud/quickstarts/snowflake_quickstart'>Quickstart for GX Cloud and Snowflake</a>.

-If you're eager to try GX Cloud, and you haven't requested a GX Cloud Beta account, <a href='https://greatexpectations.io/cloud'>sign up here</a>.
 </p>

 ### Get started